Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 Why Sustainable Tourism?

-When we travel to new places, we often just flit by, hardly taking in the faces and scenes we pass—new restaurants, world heritage sites, art galleries, temples, stupas and basilicas, new architecture and so on.
-Some have been there forever, but we just pass through for a quick peek; after all, we'll probably never see them again.
+When we travel to new places, we often flit by, hardly taking in the faces and scenes we pass—new restaurants, world heritage sites, art galleries, temples, stupas and basilicas, unique architecture and so on.
+Some have been there forever, but we just pass-through for a quick peek; after all, we'll probably never see them again.

 We hope these places will be there for the next generation, not only ours, but we know that this is not always the case.
 Look at the Buddhas of Bamiyan.
 The Mongols and other conquerors protected this place, as they knew it had been there for ages, but some in our generation thought the Buddha statues should not be there.
 We can, of course, think of other examples.

 The places we visit are homes for people like us who live and work there.
 How would you want visitors to behave in your own home?
 Think about it!
 When you are the host, it's great fun to show off what you have.
 But when the visitors leave, you hope they've cleaned up after themselves and taken only good memories, not some of your heritage!

 If we are good tourists, we try to make wherever we go a little better during our visit, or at the very least to leave it the same as when we arrived.
 We don't have to sacrifice our holidays to do this, either.
 It can even add absolute pleasure and a unique twist to our experience.
 Enter sustainable tourism.